jburger/jburger.github.io/_posts/2016-11-28-thoughts-on-distributed-teams.md

 - Allow those you've hired to estimate the work and allow them that time to complete.
 For one thing it is a sign of simple respect, but also, you are getting help at a great rate, so no need to squeeze this unless people stop meeting their own targets.
 - Use a project management service that allows for setting up payment milestones.
 Very useful to ensure quality and that everybody is happy to continue.
 Use those milestones to keep track of progress.
 - Do homework on the applicants, in terms of their overall statistics for delivery as provided by the project management platform.
 It took us a while to find an applicant who was interested at the right price, but had a demonstrated 'habit of delivery on time'.
 However, some skepticism is required when selecting, as the systems in place appear to be easily flaunted, given enough time and energy - something a bored developer may well possess.
-- Staying on top of comms takes a new dimension, as its easy for either side of the equation to go dark, so appointing somebody responsible for contractor communications, who is on your development team is recommended.
+- Staying on top of comms takes on new dimensions, as its easy for either side of the equation to go dark, so appointing somebody responsible for contractor communications, who is on your development team is recommended.
+- You cannot over communicate.
 - You'll want to ensure you have infrastructure & policies set up such that externals can safely and securely step in and out of work with your organization.
 Before you get hiring :)
 - The people who live from these headhunting sites are real, talented people, who a very hungry for work.
 Moral of that story, is don't get complacent in a cushy coding job - either become [hyperproductive](http://blog.aha.io/5-tips-of-hyper-productive-developers/) or start learning skills your business industry won't/can't outsource.
 - There is something very satisfying seeing another team of developers whom you've never met, deliver quickly based on the quality of code and documentation you've already provided.